-4115:09 Non-Renewal of Contract
+4115:24 Non-Renewal of Contract

 - 1. Non-renewal of contract will be by action of the conference board of education in consultation with the local school board for reasons such as, but not limited to: - a.
-Insufficient enrollment or funds to support the teaching/professional position.
+Insufficient enrollment or funds to support the teaching or professional position.
 An effort will be made by the employing organization to transfer and relocate employees thus affected. - b.
 Employee's failure to correct or overcome a problem area during a probationary period. - c.
-Employee's inability to fulfill required responsibilities because of physical, mental, or emotional problems as permitted by law. - d.
-Employee's incompetency as determined by professional evaluation. - e.
-Employee's indifference to pupil welfare or safety. - f.
+Employee's inability to perform essential job functions with or without reasonable accommodations. - d.
+Employee's incompetency or inefficiency as evidenced by performance evaluation.

+- e.
+Employee's indifference to the welfare or safety of students. - f.
 Employee's lack of cooperation with administration or supervisors. - g.
-Employee's persistent failure to comply with conference policies and regulations. - h.
-Employee's unprofessional conduct and persistent violations of professional ethics (Code 1420). - i.
-Employee's failure to maintain current denominational certification (Code 4210). - 2.
+Employee's willful failure to comply with Church or conference policies and regulations. - h.
+Employee's unprofessional conduct and willful violations of professional ethics (Code 1420). - i.
+Employee's failure to maintain current denominational certification (Code 4210). - j.
+Employee's excessive absenteeism or tardiness regardless of reason. - k.
+Employee's failure to be effective in the educational ministry. - 2.
 Non-renewal of contract proceedings must comply with Procedures for Discontinuance of Employment as specified in Code 4140. - 3.
 Notification by the employer of intent not to renew a contract is to be submitted in writing to the employee by May 1. - 4.
 Individuals whose employment is discontinued by non-renewal of contract may qualify for termination pay if they meet eligibility requirements as specified in Code 4150.